DidactHQ/didact-docs/docs/getting-started/quickstart/write-a-flow.md

 You may notice that `ConfigureAsync` is an asynchronous method that wraps `IFlowConfigurator` in a `Task`, but many - if not all - of your metadata values will likely be static, hard-coded, or synchronous values.

-That's ok, just add `await Task.CompletedTask` above the `return` statement to satisfy the method signature.
+That's ok, just use `return Task.FromResult()` to satisfy the method signature.

 ::: tip Why async?
 If you're wondering why the configure method is asynchronous when your metadata is probably hard-coded, check out [Async signature](/core-concepts/flows/flows-overview#async-signature) in Core Concepts.